Google Transforms Dynamic Search Ads: Say Goodbye to Keywords!

 Is Google Killing the Keyword?

-According to Google, 15% of searches on Google are unique and have never been search for before.
+According to Google, 15% of searches on Google are unique and have never been searched for before.
 So why wouldn’t they kill the keyword?
-Google’s been hinting at this for quite sometime.
+Google’s been hinting at this for quite some time.
 First eliminating the old exact and phrase match types, shopping ads that use categories over keywords, evolving identity-based marketing functionality on display, and with these keyword-less DSA’s it seems that keyword bidding just may be joining Google+ in the graveyard…

 Back in the day marketers would spend hours upon weeks creating extensive keyword lists, utilizing every match type possible with tiered bidding to get optimal performance.
 Nowadays most savvy PPCers are aware that a small percentage of their keywords are generating the majority of their business, so the focus has naturally shifted away from a keyword packed AdWords strategy, and more towards optimizing to get the most out of those two or three keywords that actually generate revenue.